arwin-swapna/arwin-swapna/README.md

 I'm a rising Junior at the University Of South Florida, majoring in Computer Science.

-* 🌍  I'm based in Tampa, FL
+* 🌍  Based in Tampa, FL
 * 🖥️  See my portfolio [here](https://arwin-dev.netlify.app/)
 * ✉️  You can contact me at [arwin.dev@outlook.com](mailto:arwin.dev@outlook.com)
 * 🧠  I'm learning Full-Stack Development